top of page

 2. Oiler

-Oilers are responsible for wiping oil, maintaining tools and, cleaning, preparing, and painting machinery, equipment, and related spaces.
+Oilers are responsible for wiping oil, maintaining tools, and cleaning, preparing, and painting machinery, equipment, and related spaces.
 They also lubricate moving parts of propulsion engines and auxiliary equipment.

 3. Junior engineer